About the Book

 Literary historic sites pin their authority on the promise of exclusive insight into authors and texts through firsthand experience.
 As tempting as it is to accept the authenticity of Clemens’s homes, Mark Twain’s Homes and Literary Tourism argues that house museums are not reliable critical texts but are instead carefully constructed spaces designed to satisfy visitors.
 This volume shows us how these houses’ portrayals of Clemens change frequently to accommodate and shape our own expectations of the author and his work.

-Hilary Iris Lowe is Assistant Director of Corporation and Foundation Relations at Drexel University.
+Hilary Iris Lowe is Director of Temple University’s Center for Public History and an assistant professor in the History Department..
 She lives in Philadelphia, Pennsylvania.

 The Mark Twain and His Circle Series, edited by Tom Quirk and John Bird